manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic/README.md

   git clone https://github.com/manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic.git
   cd Equitable_AI_Dermatology-TeamGlycolic
   ```
-* Make sure to download the datasets provided in the competition link, and paste them in the same directory as the notebooks
+* Make sure to download the datasets provided in the competition link and update the file paths in the notebook accordingly.
-* These notebooks can run in IDEs like Visual Studio Code, but we recommend opening it in the Kaggle or Jupyter Notebook sites
+* These notebooks can run in IDEs like Visual Studio Code, but we recommend opening it in the Kaggle or Jupyter Notebook

 ---